-Ten of our children from Helen & Douglas House joined HRH The Duchess of Cornwall to decorate the Christmas tree at Clarence House on Wednesday 16th December via a video link.
-Each year, The Duchess of Cornwall invites children from Helen & Douglas House, to decorate the Christmas tree at Clarence House.
+Ten of our children from Helen & Douglas House joined the former HRH The Duchess of Cornwall to decorate the Christmas tree at Clarence House on Wednesday 16th December via a video link.
+Each year, The former Duchess of Cornwall invites children from Helen & Douglas House, to decorate the Christmas tree at Clarence House.
 Keen to continue her annual tradition this December, this event took place virtually with nine children and families supported by Helen & Douglas House joining via video link.

 Her Royal Highness became Patron of Helen & Douglas House in 2007 and this will be the eleventh time that families, supported by the charity, have been invited to decorate the Clarence House Christmas tree.
 The Duchess of Cornwall welcomed the children and their families and spoke individually to each family asking them about what they wanted Santa to bring them for Christmas and discussed how Helen & Douglas House helps their family.